 They Are Nature's Therapy

-We all have had a stressful past year.
+Nobody likes stress.
 Usually, I seek the comfort of my outdoor garden to see me through stressful times.
 Getting my hands in the dirt has always soothed me and keeps my mind focused.
 As cooler weather settled in, I had limited time in the garden.
 Thus, I turned to houseplants.
 I found that focusing a few minutes per day on taking care of my plant babies had the same soothing effects as my garden chores.

 I Am Selective